0xfe/lumen/README.md

 # Delete data key mydata
 lumen data bob mydata --clear

-# Display a base64 transaction without submitting it to the network
+# Display a base64 transaction signed by mary without submitting it to the network
 lumen pay 5 USD --from mary --to bob --nosubmit
+# Output: base64-encoded transaction

+# Display an unsigned base64 transaction without submitting it to the network
+lumen pay 5 USD --from mary --to bob --nosign --nosubmit
 # Output: base64-encoded transaction

 # Decode a base64-encoded transaction